Pronunciation of 'Solanaceae'

 Word Origin

-The word 'Solanaceae' originates from New Latin, derived from 'Solanum,' which is the type genus of the family, and the suffix '-aceae,' which denotes a family in botanical nomenclature.
+The term 'Solanaceae' originates from the Latin word 'Solanum,' which is the type genus of this plant family, combined with the suffix '-aceae,' which is used to denote plant families.

 Pronunciation Details